College football: Scores, Top 25 analysis, and the wild comeback you likely missed

 Only two teams in FBS history have ever overcome a larger deficit to win: Michigan State rallied from 35 points down to beat Northwestern 41-38 in 2006, while UCLA erased a 34-point deficit to edge Texas A&M 45-44 just two years ago.

-UCLA is the only team in the past decade to come back to win after trailing by at least 32 points -- and they've two it twice in three years.
+UCLA is the only team in the past decade to come back to win after trailing by at least 32 points -- and it has done it twice in three years.
 The rest of FBS is 0-1,370.

 The comeback against A&M at the Rose Bowl was the only other game in FBS history in which a team overcame such a large deficit in such a short period of time.
 The Bruins were down 34 with 2:07 against A&M; in Pullman on Saturday, they didn't cut into the 32-point deficit until the clock hit 3:48 in the third quarter.

-Over a 4:30 stretch that spanned the final two quarters, UCLA ran seven offensive plays and four of them were touchdowns.
+Over a 4:30 stretch that spanned the final two quarters, UCLA ran seven offensive plays.
+Four of them were touchdowns.
 Quarterback Dorian Thompson-Robinson ran in the first one and then threw scoring passes of 37, 94 and 7 yards.

 Thompson-Robinson became one of only three quarterbacks in the past 20 years to pass for 500 yards with five touchdown passes and two rushing touchdowns in the same game.
 The other two: Mississippi State's Dak Prescott (2015 versus Arkansas) and Texas Tech's Patrick Mahomes (2016, Oklahoma).